bediger4000/allletters/README.md

 "clxiv" and "clxvi" are just Roman Numerals.

-Wordle-the-app doesn't allow "jinxs" as a guess.
+Wordle-the-app doesn't allow "jinxs", or the Roman Numeral strings as a guess, so none of these sets-of-5-words would work.

 ### Using Wordle Dictionary